[ Rescue Dynamics Logo ] Wilderness Emergency Care

 WARNING: This information is subject to change without notice.
 Call or email before you book or make plans.

-WEC Refreshers are normally five days and are presently scheduled on:
+WEC Refreshers are now normally only four days and are presently scheduled for:

-Special Note: 90 percent of all of the WEC refreshers in 2008 and 2009 were booked completely to capacity.
+Special Note: 90 percent of all of the WEC refreshers in the last five years were booked completely to capacity.
 Do not book your spot at the last minute or you may risk not getting on the dates that you prefer.
-Remaining spots listed as available are as of March 15, 2010.
+Remaining spots will be listed in the future.

-Cost of the WEC refresher is $420 including GST, handouts and a new SAM(r) splint.
+Cost of the WEC refresher is $500 plus GST (total $525.00), which now includes a mandatory CPR refresher and handouts.
 Your textbook is not included in the fees for the refresher.
-Textbooks may now be rented as well as purchased, but only by prior arrangement.
+A very limited number of textbooks may now be rented, but only by prior arrangement.
 If your certificate has expired, contact our office for special pricing on attending a full course.
 Course dates are subject to change without notice.
-(CMH employees contact Kendra Tippe in the Banff CMH office to book your spot.)
+(CMH employees contact the Ops Coordinator in the Banff CMH office to book your spot.)

-To confirm a spot on a WEC course, you must prepay a $100.00 non-transferable, non-refundable deposit and complete the application form.
+To confirm a spot on a WEC course, you must first complete and sign the waiver and application form and send those in.
+You will then be billed for the course fee.
+To confirm a spot on a WEC course, you must then prepay a $100.00 non-transferable, non-refundable deposit.
 Please note, course fees include textbook price on the full course only and not the refresher.
 Cheques should be made payable to Rescue Dynamics.
-We also accept MasterCard(r) and Visa(r).
-If you wish to pay by credit card and/or fax in your application, you must download the WEC full course application forms or the WEC Refresher Course Application Forms AND the booking and cancellation policy and credit card form which contain all of the forms you need to complete your application.
+We also accept eTransfer, MasterCard(r) and Visa(r).
+If you wish to pay by eTransfer or credit card, you must download the WEC full course application forms or the WEC Refresher Course Waiver and Application Forms AND the booking and cancellation policy and credit card form which contain all of the forms you need to complete your application.

 If you have not paid, your spot is NOT booked.
 The balance of payment is due eight weeks prior to the course beginning.
 (If less than four weeks before a course, phone to ensure availability.)
-To avoid being disappointed, book immediately upon receiving this letter.
+To avoid being disappointed, book immediately upon reading this letter.
 If enrollment is inadequate, we reserve the right to cancel a course and refund your course fees in full.
+(We have only ever cancelled two WEC courses in the last ten years!)
 See our website for complete cancellation policies and procedures.

 For full courses you must have a valid standard first aid certificate or equivalent (EMFA is equivalent).
 For the refresher, you must have completed a WEC or equivalent advanced first aid course or refresher in the last 36 months.
 Equivalencies must be approved by Rescue Dynamics before the course begins.

 If you miss a class, we consider you to be an adult student and you are responsible to pick up information you missed.
-Experience also shows that missing an hour or two may not be fatal but missing a day of class almost universally results in failure.
+Experience also shows that missing an hour or two may not be fatal but missing a day of class automatically results in failure.

 Sincerely